29 Days to Great Sex Day 17: The Pleasure Center

 Day 15: What is Foreplay?

-Day 16: How to Orgasm
+Day 16: How to Orgasm (This one!)

-Next: Foreplay is for Him, Too!
+Day 18: Foreplay Can Be for Him, Too!

-1. I began feeling more free to try new positions when I released myself from the pressure of forcing myself to have an orgasm in each position.
+I began feeling more free to try new positions when I released myself from the pressure of forcing myself to have an orgasm in each position.
 I am enthusiastic to try new things but I still have my “go to” for orgasm.
 I believe that is a typical experience with women but it doesn’t prevent us from being exciting and adventurous lovers.

 Megan